|Head Coach Brian Boyer|

 The 2013-14 campaign was perhaps the best of Boyer’s historic career at A-State.
 The Red Wolves finished with a 22-12 overall record and a 14-4 mark in the Sun Belt Conference (SBC).
 The squad captured the outright regular-season Sun Belt Conference title for the first time in school history.
 A-State entered the SBC Tournament as the No. 1 seed and advanced to the championship game for the second time in program history.

-It was also a historic year for Boyer, who surpassed former Louisiana Tech coach Leon Barrmore and Florida International coach Cindy Russo for the most league wins in Sun Belt Conference at 136 on March 5.
-Boyer currently stands at 137 career league wins and won his third career SBC Coach of the Year award at the end of the season.
+It was also a historic year for Boyer, who surpassed former Louisiana Tech coach Leon Barmore and Florida International coach Cindy Russo for the most league wins in Sun Belt Conference at 136 on March 5, 2014 and won his third career SBC Coach of the Year award at the end of the season.
+Boyer currently stands at 153 career league wins.

 Boyer has coached 28 players to All-Conference status during his tenure, but his team's success is not limited to just on the court.
 The program won back-to-back Sun Belt Conference Team Academic honors in 2012-13 and 2013-14 and added another in 2014-15 with team GPA's that were over the 3.0 mark.